rei/rei-cedar-docs/docs/about/contributing-to-cedar/README.md

 There are many ways to contribute to Cedar—new components, enhancements, and bug fixes will all be accepted for consideration.
 Cedar welcomes contributions to the system that meet brand and quality standards, and can be reused by two or more teams.

-See the guidelines mentioned below on this page for more information about contributions, and reach out using the #cedar-user-support Slack channel if you have any questions.
+See the guidelines mentioned below on this page for more information about contributions, and reach out using [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) if you have any questions.

 ## Component Contributions
 When creating a new component, first reach out to the Cedar team to see if the component is already under development in the [Cedar backlog](https://issues.rei.com/secure/RapidBoard.jspa?rapidView=1996) or if exists in a shared repo.
 If not, the Cedar team can help advise on how to [build resuable components](../../getting-started/building-components-with-cedar/) using REI design foundations and system assets, so that it can be pulled into the system in the future.

-If you have a request for the Cedar team, submit a [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC) with all relevant information.
+If you have a request for the Cedar team, please submit it on [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) or come and talk to us during our weekly office hours.

 ### Design
 New component designs can be added to the [Greenhouse library in Figma](https://www.figma.com/file/5R0ElfCIEJbRJx2tKzlA7s/Greenhouse?node-id=1673%3A4).
 Greenhouse is an internal library where designers can add new components, variants, and patterns to share with the community.
 The Cedar team will help facilitate additions to Greenhouse, and monitor the library for potential contributions to the design system.